-Young blonde translator Rebecca lives with her boyfriend ski instructor Marco in a mountain villa owned by her friend, nurse Laura.
-Rene, local cinema projectionist, steals Marco's car and gets into a car crash with local Theo, whose daughter, after being in coma for a time, dies.
+Beautiful blonde translator Rebecca lives with her boyfriend, ski instructor Marco, in a small mountain villa owned by her friend, nurse Laura.
+Rene, a cinema projectionist, steals Marco's car while in a daze and gets into a car crash with local farmer Theo, whose daughter, after being in coma for a time, dies.
 Rene suffers from partial short term memory loss and starts a relationship with Laura.
 Meanwhile Marco is looking for the man who stole his car and Theo - for the man who killed his daughter...Written by

 3 of 3 people found this review helpful.

 Was this review helpful to you?